-Decreases of \$5,508 and \$22,322 in the current and prior year, respectively, are due to a decrease in the number of eligible insured who are considered in the school aid formula and a decrease in the Paygo rate.
+Decreases of \$19,809 and \$5,508 in the current and prior year, respectively, are due to a decrease in the number of eligible insured who are considered in the school aid formula and a decrease in the Paygo rate.
+The Paygo rates per year are included in Note 2 to the financial statements.